KelvCodes/FitBliss-Landing-Page/README.md

 ## Installation ⚙️

-To get this project running on your local machine, follow these simple steps:
+To get this project running on your local machine, follow these simple steps vividly:

 1. **Clone the repository**:
    ```bash